Chuafavang/Modelling-and-Simulation-of-Belief-System-Dynamics-on-Influence-Networks/README.md

-These are the code for my project: "Belief Dynamics in Time-varying Influence Networks with Logic Constraints and
+These are the codes for my project: "Belief Dynamics in Time-varying Influence Networks with Logic Constraints and
 Stochastic Interactions"